 - Defended a private, global consulting firm against claims of “raiding” and conspiracy to “lift-out” a practice group and various claims of breaches of and interference with an array of restrictive covenants.
 The case was favorably settled just before jury selection.
 (Dade County (FL) Superior Court).

-John Cambria is the senior partner in Alston & Bird’s Litigation & Trial Practice Group in the New York office.
+John Cambria is senior counsel in Alston & Bird’s Litigation & Trial Practice Group in the New York office.
 John has tried jury and non-jury cases, representing plaintiffs and defendants in state and federal courts in New York and other jurisdictions.
 He has also frequently litigated and tried matters before various arbitral forums such as the AAA, JAMS, FINRA, and CPR.
 John appears regularly before the Second Circuit and New York State Supreme Court, Appellate Division, First Department in Manhattan.
 John has also argued before the New York Court of Appeals, the state’s highest court.
 John has served two terms as a member of the Departmental Disciplinary Committee in the First Department, and has, for many years, been a member of the board of directors of the Office of the Appellate Defender, a pro bono legal services organization.

 John has experience in securities, antitrust, products liability, class actions, fraud and theft of corporate assets, misappropriation of trade secrets, bankruptcy and fraudulent conveyances, breach of fiduciary duty, professional liability and malpractice, insurance coverage, transactional disputes, and employment and restrictive covenants.
 He represents clients in a broad array of business and industry segments.
 For the past 14 years, John has been listed in The Best Lawyers in America© and regularly listed in New York Super Lawyers (2006–2012; 2014–2018) in the field of commercial litigation.